How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 Mobile App User Acquisition: What Just Happened?

-Then we had two main events that disrupted the advertising world: the tracking limitation introduced by Apple with iOS14 and the Covid-19 Pandemic.
+Then we had two main events that disrupted the advertising world: the tracking limitation introduced by Apple with iOS14 and the COVID-19 pandemic.

 The two things indicated a series of consequences that are having a strong impact on the way we do marketing.